kaycix/humboldtnativeplants/_pages/where_to_buy.md

 ---
 <h2>Where to Purchase Native Plants</h2>
 <p>
 These native plant nurseries are dedicated to preserving and spreading the unique and beautiful  native plants of Humboldt County.
-They are also wonderful resources for all things native plant-related and often extremeley helpful in selecting the right plants for your location.
+Their employees and volunteers are also valuable resources for helping you select the right plants for your specific landscape.
 </p>
 <div class="nursery-container">

 	{% include nursery.html
-		business_name= "California Native Plant Society (CNPS) North Coast Chapter Nursery" image= "/assets/images/cnps_northcoast_nursery.jpg"
+		business_name= "California Native Plant Society, North Coast Chapter Nursery" image= "/assets/images/cnps_northcoast_nursery.jpg"
 		address= "5851 Mrytle Ave, Eureka, CA 95503" link= "https://northcoastcnps.org/index.php/nursery"